Heal Thy CORE with a Gluten-Free Diet

 MY FAVORITE BRANDS

 King Arthur makes a gluten-free flour blend, pancake mix and other flour variations.
 I also found many recipes on their website, www.kingarthur.com, including one for making your own flour blend.
 To save money, you can make your own by buying the flours separately and mixing and storing the blend in an airtight seal in your pantry.
-Here's the recipe I use with Bob's Red Mill flours: I often add 1/4 to 1/2 teaspoon of xantham gum to the recipe as a binding agent.
+Here's the recipe I use with Bob's Red Mill flours: You can add 1/4 to 1/2 teaspoon of xantham gum to the recipe as a binding agent.

 6 cups rice flour (brown or white)